graduateshotline logo

 What if I reach the test center late?

 According to the rules the proctors are not allowed to let you attend the test if you are late.
-But if you can prove the gravity of the situation to them and state what caused the delay, the supervisor may let you attend the test on a later test date.
+But if you can prove the gravity of the situation to them and state what caused the delay, the supervisor may let you attend the test at a later test date.

-2023 IELTS Test Dates
+2024 IELTS Test Dates

 IELTS Resources